makerplane/FIX-Gateway/doc/getting_started.rst

 support is deprecated and it's expected that FIX Gateway will eventually stop working with these older versions of Python.

+If the ``psutil`` package is installed the server will be able to report system and performance status.

 Many of the plugins will require other dependencies.
 See the individual plugin documentation for information about those.
 We'll discuss some of the more common ones.